typerefinery-ai/typerefinery-websight/application/backend/src/main/resources/apps/typerefinery/components/dialog/select/README.md

    - Add optional metadata (e.g. descriptions) if we decide to surface tooltips later.
 2. **Update dialog fields**:
    - Replace existing text fields `flowColor` and `flowIcon` with the dynamic select component.
-   - Set `optionsSource` to reference the new content nodes (for example `"optionsSource": "flowColorOptions"`).
+   - Add a `datasource` child using the content loader to reference the new option nodes (for example `"path": "flowColorOptions"`).
    - Map `name`, `label`, and validation requirements as before.
 3. **Ensure backward compatibility**:
    - During rollout, confirm that the select component gracefully handles existing content values (strings already stored in pages).